Erdal-oz/objectiontotxt/README.md

 # objectiontotxt
+Any update to this tool will be on https://codeberg.org/batu/objectiontotxt and not this github repo

 A really really simple program to convert objection files from https://objection.lol/ to readable txt files.

 I am not experienced with creating projects or programming stuff for public use so if there are any problems i would appreciate feedback.